gkarthik333/Insurance-analysis/README.md

 # ✅ Findings and Recommendations:

-Renewal Success:
+## Renewal Success:

-Finding: The exceptional performance in renewals (150.23% policy achievement) is a significant strength.
+* Finding: The exceptional performance in renewals (150.23% policy achievement) is a significant strength.

-Recommendation: Continue to nurture existing client relationships and understand the factors contributing to this success to replicate best practices.
+* Recommendation: Continue to nurture existing client relationships and understand the factors contributing to this success to replicate best practices.

-New Business and Cross-sell Challenges:
+# New Business and Cross-sell Challenges:

-Finding: The low achievement rates for new policies and, more critically, for new and cross-sell invoices (4.21% and 15.14% respectively) highlight a major area for improvement.
+* Finding: The low achievement rates for new policies and, more critically, for new and cross-sell invoices (4.21% and 15.14% respectively) highlight a major area for improvement.

-Recommendation: Investigate bottlenecks in the sales-to-invoicing process for new and cross-sell business.
+* Recommendation: Investigate bottlenecks in the sales-to-invoicing process for new and cross-sell business.
 This could involve process review, sales training on closing and paperwork, or improved coordination between sales and billing teams.

-Executive Performance Discrepancies:
+# Executive Performance Discrepancies:

-Finding: While Gilbert leads in meetings, his invoice contribution isn't explicitly highlighted as top.
+* Finding: While Gilbert leads in meetings, his invoice contribution isn't explicitly highlighted as top.
 Conversely, Abhinav Shivam and Abhirav Vinay are strong in invoice generation.

-Recommendation: Analyze the conversion rates from meetings to invoices for each executive.
+* Recommendation: Analyze the conversion rates from meetings to invoices for each executive.
 Provide targeted coaching or reallocate leads based on strengths in different stages of the sales cycle.

-Opportunity Management:
+# Opportunity Management:

-Finding: With 44 out of 49 opportunities still open, there's a strong pipeline.
+* Finding: With 44 out of 49 opportunities still open, there's a strong pipeline.

-Recommendation: Focus on accelerating the progression of these open opportunities through the sales stages, particularly those with higher revenue potential identified in "Top 4 Open Oppty By Revenue."
+* Recommendation: Focus on accelerating the progression of these open opportunities through the sales stages, particularly those with higher revenue potential identified in "Top 4 Open Oppty By Revenue."

-Product Focus:
+# Product Focus:

-Finding: "Marine" and "Employee..." products are generating the most opportunities.
+* Finding: "Marine" and "Employee..." products are generating the most opportunities.

-Recommendation: Explore if sales efforts are adequately aligned with these high-opportunity products and if there are opportunities to cross-sell or up-sell within these segments.
+* Recommendation: Explore if sales efforts are adequately aligned with these high-opportunity products and if there are opportunities to cross-sell or up-sell within these segments.

-🧭 Interactivity
+# 🧭 Interactivity

-The dashboard includes several interactive elements:

-Filters (Left Panel): "Year," "Stage," and "Employee Name" allow users to drill down and analyze data based on specific criteria.
+ Slicer : "Year," "Stage," and "Employee Name" allow users to drill down and analyze data based on specific criteria.

-Target/Achieve/Invoice Toggle (Below Cross-sell section): This likely allows users to switch the displayed values between target, achieved, and invoiced amounts for a more focused view.

-🛠 Tools & Technologies Used
+# 🛠 Tools & Technologies Used
+* Advance Excel

-Power BI – for dashboard design, visualization, and interactivity.
+* Power BI

-Underlying Data Sources (specifically brokerage, fees, budget, invoice, meeting, opportunity tables) – for raw data storage.

-DAX (Data Analysis Expressions) – likely used for creating calculated measures like achievement percentages and total opportunity counts.
+* MySQL
+* Tableau

 # 📈 Skills Demonstrated